margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for all the people here with me
 * Grateful for Dolly Parton
 * Grateful for the people on the family trip we went on
-* Grateufl for the summer sounds
+* Grateful for the summer sounds
 * Grateful to heal from toxicity
 * Grateful for pure-heartedness
 * Grateful for what's behind me